 Theater and Festival performances include Umbria Jazz, Montreal, Vancouver, Victoria, Havanna, Berlin, Guimares, Paris, Freiburg, Milano, Varna, Madrid, Moskaw, Essen, Kiev, Vilnius, Vienna, Moers, Le Mans, Dresden, Nord Sea JazzFestival, Joragua do Sul, Joinville, Hamburg, Beijing, Oporto, Amsterdam, Angouleme, Zaragozza, Belfast, Zagreb, Lugano, Brugge, Orleans, Essen, Salamanca, Luzern, Salzsburg, Budapest, Berlin, Munich, Bolzano, Mantova, Nevers, Red Sea Jazz Festival, JVC festival, Time in Jazz, Barcelona, London, Luxenburg, Auxerre, San Sebastian, Graz, Gdynia, Prag, Zurich, Couches, Granada, Sevilla, Junas, Sarajevo, Sibiu, Bern, Cannes, Bergen, Lisboa.

-In 2008 she started her lates project, the Anna Lauvergnac International quartet, that features Claus Raible (DE) on piano, Giorgos Antoniou (GR) on bass, and Steve Brown(UK) on drums.
-Their first CD “Unless there’s love” was released in 2012 and was nominated for the German Critic Prize, ranking number 2, and the second album Coming back Home won the award in 2015.
+In 2008 she started her International Quartet which features Claus Raible (DE) on piano, Giorgos Antoniou (GR) on bass, and Steve Brown(UK) on drums.
+Their first CD “Unless there’s love” was released in 2012 and receiver a nomination for the German Critic Prize, ranking number 2, and the second album Coming back Home won the award in 2015.
 The band has been touring in Europe’s festivals and clubs since then.

 Her lastest project “Freefall” is an adventurosus duo recording that features again Claus Raible on piano/arrangements

-From 2000 to 2002 she’s been teching jazz repertoire and body work at the Bruckner Konservatorium Linz-Austria and since then she’s been teaching jazz vocals and stage presence masterclassess in various workshops, conservatories and colleges (Vienna, Trieste, Ulan Bator, Beograd) and collaborated with various educational institutions (Jeunesss Musicales Croatia, Art Culture France)
+From 2000 to 2002 she’s been teching jazz repertoire and body work at the Bruckner Konservatorium Linz-Austria and since then she’s been teaching jazz vocals and stage presence masterclassess in various workshops, conservatories and colleges (Vienna, Trieste, Ulan Bator, Beograd, Innsbruck) and collaborated with various educational institutions (Jeunesss Musicales Croatia, Art Culture France, Goethe Instute)

 She had a brief carreer as a bar tender at the Billie’s Bar at the first Porgy and Bess Jazz and Music club in Vienna, and a little longer carreer as a film music composer, writing six soundtracks (tv and cinema) for the Austrian director Xaver Schwarzenberger.

-As a lyricist she’s been writing for different bands and projects, including the Vienna Art Orchestra, and since 2013 she has been writing the blog “Diaries of a nomadic Jazz singer”.
+As a lyricist she’s been writing for different bands and projects, including the Vienna Art Orchestra, in 2013 she started the blog “Diaries of a nomadic Jazz singer” and since 2018 she’s a creative writer for Wall Street International Magazine.

-A cosmopolite world citizen who fell in madly in love with the sea at a very young age, since 2003 Anna spends all of her months of June on a Greek Island and lives between Vienna-Trieste-Munich and Belgrade and when Winter comes around she spread her wings and migrate to Asia, -mostly in India- where she’s been active in various social projects to help under proviledged children.
+A cosmopolite world citizen who fell in madly in love with the sea at a very young age, since 2003 Anna spends all of her months of June on a Greek Island and lives between Vienna-Trieste-Munich and Belgrade and when Winter comes around she tends to spread her wings and migrate to Asia, -mostly in India- where she’s been active in various social projects and worked with under-proviledged children.